 Maybe you’re in between jobs and feeling a little stuck.
-Maybe the pandemic has totally zapped your sense of purpose and drive.
+Maybe you've lost your sense of purpose and drive.
 Either way, you’re in need of some inspiration.
-Now’s the perfect time, then, to dive into one of the best motivational books, from decades-old bestsellers beloved by the world’s most successful people to crucial reminders that it’s OK to take a breath and reset from time to time.
+Now’s the perfect time, then, to dive into one of the best motivational books, from decades-old bestsellers beloved by some seriously successful people to crucial reminders that it’s OK to take a breath and reset from time to time.

 Do you ever feel so overwhelmed with day-to-day tasks that you’re tempted to just say “screw it” and take a sick day?
 Tiffany Dufu has been there—and she maintains women truly can have it all (a loving family, a high-power job, a gorgeous wardrobe and relaxing downtime included) by “dropping the ball” on things they don’t find enjoyable or don’t contribute to their larger purpose.
 So go ahead, let that laundry pile up on the bedroom floor.
 You have some very important yoga to do.

 In this 1989 international bestseller, Covey presents an approach to being effective in reaching your goals by aligning yourself to what he calls "true north" principles, which are based on a character ethic that he presents as universal and timeless.
 Since its initial publication it’s sold more than 25 million copies worldwide, so there’s gotta be something you’ll take away from it.

 Written by a father-daughter team (Michael is a psychiatrist and Sarah is a comedy writer), this practical guide is actually more of an anti-self-help book.
 In funny prose, they argue that modern methods for dealing with life’s problems place unrealistic emphasis on resolving feelings.
 Instead, they suggest putting doing good over feeling good, and not letting negative emotions distract you from living a good life.
 Their approach is frank and no holds barred—so refreshing.